microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

 The idea is that we can translate Console API calls directly to VT at least as well as the current VtEngine setup can.
 For instance, a call to `SetConsoleCursorPosition` clearly translates directly to a `CUP` escape sequence.
-But even complex calls like `WriteConsoleOutputAttribute` which have no VT equivalent can be implemented this way by first applying the changes to our local text buffer and then serializing the affected range back to VT.
-Since the Console API is fairly limited (only 16 colors, etc.), the serialization code will often be equally simple.
-That's also how VtEngine currently works, but instead of doing it asynchronously in the renderer thread, we'll do it synchronously right during the Console API call.
+Effectively, instead of translating output asynchronously in the renderer thread, we'll do it synchronously right during the Console API call.

-Apart from the Console API, the "cooked read" implementation, which handles our builtin "readline"-like text editor, will need to receive some larger changes.
+Apart from the Console APIs, the "cooked read" implementation, which handles our builtin "readline"-like text editor, will need to receive some larger changes as well.
-Currently it shows popups on top of the existing content and uses `ReadConsoleOutput` and `WriteConsoleOutput` to backup and restore the affected rectangle.
+Its popups use `ReadConsoleOutput` and `WriteConsoleOutput` to backup and restore the affected rectangle.
-This results in exactly the same issues that were previously outlined where our text buffer implementation may be different than that of the hosting terminal.
-Furthermore its current popup implementation directly interfaces with the backing text buffer and its translation relies on the existence of VtEngine.
+It also directly interfaces with the backing text buffer and its translation to VT relies on the existence of VtEngine.
+This results in all of the same issues that were previously outlined.
-In order to solve this issue, the popups should be rewritten to use escape sequences so that they can be directly passed to the hosting terminal.
+In order to solve this, the popups need to be rewritten to use escape sequences so that they can be directly passed to the hosting terminal.
 They should also always be below the current prompt line so that we don't need to perform a potentially lossy backup/restore operation.

 The `--vtmode xterm-ascii` switch exists for the telnet client as it only supports ASCII as per RFC854 section "THE NVT PRINTER AND KEYBOARD".
 However, telnet is the only user of this flag and it's trivial to do there (for instance by stripping high codepoints in `WriteOutputToClient` in `telnet/console.cpp`), so there's no reason for us to keep this logic in the new code.

 This change will result in a significant reduction in complexity of our architecture.
-VT input from the shell or other clients will be given 1:1 to the hosting terminal, which will once and for all resolve our ordering and buffering issues.
+VT input from the shell or other clients will be given 1:1 to the hosting terminal, which will resolve our ordering and buffering issues.

 ## Goal 2: Move Console API implementations to Server